 You should rely only on the information contained in this prospectus.
 We have not authorized anyone to provide you with information different from that contained in this prospectus.
-We are offering to sell share and ADS rights to subscribe for shares and ADSs, respectively, in jurisdictions where offers and sales are permitted.
-The information contained in this prospectus is accurate only as of the date of this prospectus, regardless of the time of delivery of this prospectus or of any sale of our shares or ADSs.
+We are offering to sell, and seeking offers to buy, American Depositary Shares ("ADSs") only in jurisdictions where offers and sales are permitted.
+The information contained in this prospectus is accurate only as of the date of this prospectus, regardless of the time of delivery of this prospectus or of any sale of our ADSs.

-No action is being taken in any jurisdiction outside the United States to permit a public offering of rights to subscribe to our shares and ADSs or possession or distribution of this prospectus in that jurisdiction.
+No action is being taken in any jurisdiction outside the United States to permit a public offering of the ADSs or possession or distribution of this prospectus in that jurisdiction.
 Persons who come into possession of this prospectus in jurisdictions outside the United States are required to inform themselves about and to observe any restrictions as to this offering and the distribution of this prospectus applicable to that jurisdiction.